-A proper seal of the joint between the window and the exterior surface of the structure will provide a proper shield from the elements and will keep water and/or air from leaking into the home.

-Inspect sealant in the joint for:
+A proper seal of the joint between the window and the exterior surface of the structure will keep water and/or air from leaking into the house.
+Inspect the sealant joint for:

 - Cracks

 - Voids

 - Deteriorating areas (e.g. loss of adhesion)